 JPMorgan Chase & Co.
 (JPM) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the company had lost 4.22% over the past month, lagging the Finance sector's loss of 2.19% and the S&P 500's gain of 1.55% in that time.
+Prior to today's trading, shares of the company had lost 2.59% over the past month.
+This has was narrower than the Finance sector's loss of 2.94% and lagged the S&P 500's loss of 1.37% in that time.

 JPMorgan Chase & Co. will be looking to display strength as it nears its next earnings release, which is expected to be January 14, 2022.
 On that day, JPMorgan Chase & Co. is projected to report earnings of $2.94 per share, which would represent a year-over-year decline of 22.43%.
-Meanwhile, our latest consensus estimate is calling for revenue of $29.58 billion, up 1.21% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $29.58 billion, up 1.21% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $14.95 per share and revenue of $122.99 billion, which would represent changes of +68.36% and +2.83%, respectively, from the prior year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.01% higher within the past month.
-JPMorgan Chase & Co. is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.01% higher.
+JPMorgan Chase & Co. currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, JPMorgan Chase & Co. is currently trading at a Forward P/E ratio of 10.69.
-For comparison, its industry has an average Forward P/E of 11.11, which means JPMorgan Chase & Co. is trading at a discount to the group.
+Valuation is also important, so investors should note that JPMorgan Chase & Co. has a Forward P/E ratio of 10.48 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.73.

-We can also see that JPM currently has a PEG ratio of 2.14.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Banks - Major Regional stocks are, on average, holding a PEG ratio of 1.33 based on yesterday's closing prices.
+Meanwhile, JPM's PEG ratio is currently 2.1.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Banks - Major Regional stocks are, on average, holding a PEG ratio of 1.28 based on yesterday's closing prices.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.